Assessment of the Drug Levels in Patient Samples for a Wide Range of Biotherapeutics

 In our hands, the formats described above can be adapted for therapeutic proteins with more than one functional domain.
 For example, one functional domain is used for immobilization and the second for detection.
 That could be realized in a bridging format as illustrated in the figure for a bispecific antibody.
 The binding reactions of a bridging assay can be performed in one step in solution.

-Talk to us to find the most appropriate assay format for your therapeutic protein.
+Contact us to find the most appropriate assay format for your therapeutic protein.

 Analysis of Free, Partially Free and Total Drug